What are Capital Markets?

 With the bond purchase, investors receive the promise of full repayment of the principal or par value of the bond, plus interest.
 Interest rates on the 5-year bond depend on the issuing company and the market itself.
 Here, the interest rate on the 5-year bond is the prime rate plus 3% because of Company A’s perfect history of repayments.

 The investor buying the bond receives regular interest payments over the life of the 5-year bond.
-It is the incentive for purchasing the debt instrument.
+The interest earned is the incentive for buying the bond.
 At the end of five years, Company A also returns the full $5,000 par value of the bond to the investor.

 Capital markets are a staple of the global economy.
 They provide an arena in which investors looking to invest saved funding to earn greater wealth can do so.
-Not all companies or investments are created equal, and finding the right investment is dependent upon the investor and his wants and needs, or the needs of the company or entity making financial plays.
+Not all companies or investments are created equal, and finding the right investment is dependent upon the investor and his individual wants and needs.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: